Research Grant Proposal (CIHR style)

 Format of the CIHR Style Operating Grant Proposal

 The Proposal must be submitted on the modified CIHR Operating Grant Application forms and follow CIHR submission rules.
 The Proposal must include the Research Module and the Operating Budget Module.
 The student is also required to complete the "Common CV Module" which can then be updated in the future for use in award and grant applications.
 The student and supervisor will also submit the names of at least four suggested Readers on a separate sheet.
 Students will first obtain a written commitment from each of the four potential reviewers by email and submit these along with their grant application.
+Note: When inviting a reviewer to read and review the grant proposal, the student must also indicate that this is a two-part process/commitment for the reviewer, and that they will also be expected to attend the oral defense of the proposal at a later agreed upon time.
 The course committee will choose three reviewers from this group.
 The reviewers should have a faculty appointment, but do not have to be a member of the Department of Physiology, although this is preferred.
 Students will recognize that members of their advisory committee have already made a substantial commitment to the student and therefore should not be expected to participate as a reviewer for PSL1066H, although it is their choice to accept or decline.
 Students may include one (1) committee member only.
 In the past, students have found it helpful to obtain intellectual input from a professor that is familiar with the topic but not part of the advisory committee.
 The student must supply two (2) paper copies of the Proposal to the Graduate Office, Medical Sciences Building, Room #3209, email: firstname.lastname@example.org, as well as an electronic version (in 1 PDF document) by the required deadline (October 1st or February 15th).
 Incomplete or late proposals will not be accepted.